FabianMenekshi/CNC_Plotter/README.md

 ## Some words on the project:
 1. This project has a relatively low cost and can produce some very detailed drawings.
 It can be used to create t-shirts, cake decorations, drawings, wedding invitations, birthday Christmas cards and anything else you can think of. :)
 2. This project was done for the Albanian Science and Engineering Fair 2021 (for the v1.0) and the Albanian Science and Engineering Fair 2023 (for the v2.0).
 I participated in the Robotics category of this competition, getting Gold Medals both times.
+3. This repository is adequate for both v1.0 and v2.0 versions of the CNC Plotter.

 ## List of items/materials used in this project:
 ■ 8 x 15 x 45mm Linear Bearing (x2)